Dr. Hoffer's Travel Site This site was last updated 07/10/10

 RETURN TO INDEX

-At 2:00, Polina picked us up with Rialemma and took us to the Russian Museum (Russkij Musej) which is just around the block from the Church on Spilled Blood.
+At 2:00 PM, Polina and Rialemma (below right with Marcia) picked us up and took us to the Russian Museum (Russkij Musej) (below leftt) which is just around the block from the Church on Spilled Blood.

-By 3:30 we were done and it was time to drive to Peterhof (Petrodvorec), an hour away (19 miles) in the eastern outskirts of the city located on the Gulf of Finland.
-On the way we drove past Trinity Cathedral (Troitsky sobor) with its 5 dark blue domes.
+We saw the whole thing and at 3:30 we were done and it was time to drive to Peterhof (Petrodvorec,) an hour away (19 miles) in the eastern outskirts of the city located on the Gulf of Finland.
+On the way there we drove past Trinity Cathedral (Troitsky sobor) with its 5 bright blue domes.
+It was built from 1828-35 in honor of the victory in the Russo-Turkish War.
+I took this photo from the front of it.

 Peter was inspired by his visit to Versailles in Paris in 1717.
 It was designed by Jean Baptiste Le Blond and took from 1714-21 to finish.
 The gardens between the Palace and the sea were designed by Bartolomeo Rastrelli for Empress Elizabeth in the mid-18th Century.

 At 6:00 we left the building and toured the palace grounds which were absolutely spectacular.
-The Grand Cascade is a sequence of 37 gilded bronze sculptures, 64 fountains and 142 water jets which pour from the palace terraces to the Marine Canal and to the Gulf.
+The Grand Cascade is a sequence of 37 gilded bronze sculptures, 64 fountains and 142 water jets which pour from the palace terraces to the Marine Canal and to the Gulf of Finland.

-Polina had a special dinner planned for us and she picked us up and took us to the Palkin Restaurant [Nevsky Prospekt] at 9:00.
+Polina had a special dinner planned for us.
+She picked us up and took us to the Palkin Restaurant (Палкинъ Ресторан) [47 Nevsky Prospekt, +7-812-703-5371] at 9:00.
 She left us there and we went up to the 2nd floor and it was obvious that this place was for entertaining wealthy patrons.
+It is one of the oldest dining places in the city and one of the few that has retained its original name and location (claiming 220 years of tradition.)
+The interior today is at least as sumptuous as in the decadent days of Catherine the Great.
+A century after Catherine's reign, Tchaikovsky, Chekhov, and Dostoyevsky enjoyed eating here.
+Be prepared: it is not cheap.

 The lighted bridges all extending into the air made a spectacular sight.
-She then drove us back to the hotel and Marcia and I went over to the Astoria Hotel bar for a beer & chardonnay while I emptied the photos from the memory stick into the computer.
+She then drove us back to the hotel and Marcia and I went over to the Astoria Hotel bar for a beer and a glass of chardonnay while I emptied the photos from the memory stick into the computer.
 It really was a romantic evening and we got to bed at 3:15 in the morning.

 KJH Go To -> NEXT DIARIO #43